Best Lower Trap Exercises To Build Mass and Strength

 Best Bodyweight Lower Trap Exercises

 I, Y, T, and W are the best bodyweight lower trap exercises for beginners, and you can easily do them at home.
-It focuses on the shoulder and back muscles, mainly.
+It mainly works the shoulders and back muscles.

-They also hit all the rotator cuff muscles which include the infraspinatus, subscapularis, teres minor, and supraspinatus muscles.
-These work together to stabilize the shoulder and move the arm.
+In addition, they train all the rotator cuff muscles, including the infraspinatus, subscapularis, teres minor, and supraspinatus muscles.

 I, T, W, Y